by P. E. McWhorter, Editor, Vancouver Books

 An award winning lecturer, a Fulbright scholar, and a former consultant for the World Bank, Frank Zahn has traveled to Great Britain, most of Western Europe, New Zealand, Australia, Canada, several countries in Central America, China, India, Japan, and much of West Africa.
 His four trips to lecture at universities in China are the most memorable, especially the trip to Beijing and Dongying during the 1989 massacre in Tiananmen Square.
 When traveling, he does not shy away from culture shock.
 Once he remarked, "Why travel abroad if all you’re going to do is stay at the Hilton, sightsee, and shop for souvenirs in the tourist areas?"

 His publications include novels, nonfiction books, articles, commentaries, book reviews, essays, short stories, and lots of poetry.
 His poetry has appeared in numerous literary publications, and his first book of poetry Alive with Thoughts and Feelings: Prose and Other Poetry (hardcover) was published in 2004.
 The Kindle Edition of his second book of poetry Perceptions: Prose and Other Poetry was published in 2016, and the Kindle Edition of his third book of poetry REFLECTIONS: A Collection of the Author's Short Prose and Poetry was published in 2019.
-Forthcoming in 2019 is the Kindle Edition of his fourth book of poetry Alive: Short Prose and Poetic Expressions of Thought and Feeling.
+Also published in 2019 was the Kindle Edition of his fourth book of poetry Alive: Short Prose and Poetic Expressions of Thought and Feeling.

 The Kindle Edition of The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories was published in 2017 along with the Kindle Editions of How the U. S. Economy Works: In Plain English and Illustrations and Micro and Macro Supply and Demand: A Basic Text.